escowles/recipes/_posts/2023-06-11-smoked-bacon.md

 around the edges, but still a little tough (simmered in ramen for about an hour before it was very tender). i have seen recommendations that going to 200°F would make it fall-apart tender, so i might try that next time.

+5/23/2024: grind the peppercorns and bay leaf to make them more uniform, and wrap the pork belly like a brisket in order to protect the corners from drying out and getting tough.